Charlie and the Chocolate Factory (film): Release

 Charlie and the Chocolate Factory had its premiere at the Grauman's Chinese Theatre on July 10, 2005, where money for the Make-a-Wish Foundation was raised.
-The film was released in the United States on July 15, 2005, in 3,770 theaters, including IMAX theaters.
+In addition to the film's cast and crew, the Los Angeles premiere was attended by John Stamos, Seth Green, Lisa Rinna, Harry Hamlin, Larry King, Frankie Muniz, Emma Roberts, Limp Bizkit frontman Fred Durst, and Britney Spears.
+The film was released in the United States on July 15, 2005, in 3,770 theaters.
+Additionally, the film was digitally re-mastered to simultaneously release in 65 North American IMAX theaters that same day.
 In the United Kingdom, the premiere was held on July 17 at Leicester Square, only ten days after the July 7 London bombings.
 It was released nationwide on July 29 in 531 theaters.

 The release of Charlie and the Chocolate Factory rekindled public interest in Roald Dahl's 1964 book, which appeared on The New York Times Best Seller list from July 3 to October 23, 2005.
 Burton's film also reignited interest in the 1971 film adaptation.
 According to Michael Böllner, who portrayed Augustus Gloop in Willy Wonka & the Chocolate Factory, the first adaptation was largely unheard of in Germany until Burton's version was released.